 "This delicious fruit-and nut-packed cookie recipe was my mother's, and it has been one of my mother's, and it has been one of my favorites for many years," offers Sharon Crider from Junction City, Kansas

-This fun recipe, from Darlene Markel of Sublimity, Oregon, is one the kids will find appealing.
+This fun recipe, from Darlene Brenden of Salem, Oregon, is one the kids will find appealing.
 Children can help by dipping the baked cookies in caramel and nuts —and also by eating the treats!
 "They just disappear at my house," Darlene details.